EstherElbaz/EstherElbaz/README.md

 I’m actively looking for opportunities as a full stack developer – especially in teams that value autonomy, creativity, and growth.

 📬 Reach me at: str81584@gmail.com
-Or connect via LinkedIn (happy to send the link on request 😊) https://www.linkedin.com/in/esther-ovadia
+ https://www.linkedin.com/in/esther-ovadia
 ---